 To help your daughter gain a Year 7 place at Mayfield Grammar School, we have created three practice tests specifically for the Kent Test:

-Once your daughter has completed these, you might notice she needs additional help in particular subjects, so why not try one of our practice exam papers below under timed conditions?
+Once your daughter has completed these, you might notice she needs additional help in particular subjects, so why not try some of the practice exam papers below under timed conditions?

 The information provided about Mayfield Grammar School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.